JGRennison/nml/README.md

 # NML NewGRF meta language

+This fork contains additional features outside of the NewGRF/NML specification which are available in [JGR's Patchpack](https://github.com/JGRennison/OpenTTD-patches).

+See [here](https://htmlpreview.github.io/?https://github.com/JGRennison/OpenTTD-patches/blob/jgrpp/docs/newgrf-additions-nml.html) for details of these features.

+* * *

 NML is a a python-based compiler, capable of compiling NML files (along with their associated language, sound and graphic files) into grf and / or nfo files.